TrackerJack/TrackerJack/docs/source/panel_options.rst

 _________________
 There are only two entries to make in order create the initial export of your tracked composition.
 The values for Focal Length and Angle of View boxes which can be copied from the Camera Settings panel.

-x.
-Double click on the 3D Tracker Camera layer in the comp timeline.
+1. Double click on the 3D Tracker Camera layer in the comp timeline.

-x.
-Copy the Focal Length value.
+2. Copy the *Focal Length* value.

      .. image:: images/AEManCam1.png
         :alt: Camera Settings Focal Length